Prix CIRCOM Regional 2025 Entry Pack

 Please read these rules very carefully because it is important that all entries conform fully.
 A breach of any of the rules may mean disqualification.

 RULE 1.
 Entries can be accepted only from member stations of CIRCOM Regional.
-Programmes made by independent producers can be considered only if entered by CIRCOM Regional member stations.
+Programmes or other content made by independent producers can be considered only if entered by CIRCOM Regional member stations.

 RULE 2.
-All entries, when submitted, will need confirmation by the CIRCOM representative (National Co-ordinator) appointed by the national broadcaster of the regional station making the entry.
+All entries, when submitted, will need confirmation by the CIRCOM representative (National Co-ordinator) appointed for each country making the entry.
 If there is no such representative, approval will be considered by the President of the Prix CIRCOM.

 RULE 3.
 Each regional station may enter ONCE in each of the following categories:

-(1) Digital Multimedia (2) Documentary (3) Entertainment and Drama (4) Investigative Journalism (5) Minorities in Society (6) Most Original and Innovative (7) Music and Arts (8) News Programme.
+(1) Digital Multimedia (2) Diversity in Society (3) Documentary (4) Entertainment and Drama (5) Investigative Journalism (6) Most Original and Innovative (7) Music and Arts (8) News Programme.

 Each regional station may enter TWICE in each of the following categories: